 This section provides a small sample of just some of the plants, many indigenous to the Surf Coast, with good characteristics for planting in high fire risk areas.
 They have been assessed against the CFA's Plant Selection Key and rated as moderate to low flammability.
 Note that all plants, regardless of flammability ratings, require regular and ongoing maintenance to address anticipated bushfire behaviour.
+For example, some species of Wattle, such as Golden Wattle (Acacia pycnantha), can tend to grow in clusters that will require careful management to ensure a non-connecting tree canopy.

-As indicated by the diagram on page 27, a good cross-section of plant heights is shown - from climbers and scramblers, groundcover and low level plants to medium level and tall.
+As indicated by the diagram on page 31, a good cross-section of plant height is shown - from climbers and scramblers, groundcover and low level plants to medium level and tall.

-For more information, contact Surf Coast Shire's Community Safety and Environment Unit (Ph.
+For more information, contact Surf Coast Shire Council's Community Safety and Environment Unit (Ph.
 5261 0600).
 Many local community groups can also advise on local indigenous plant species and weeds.
-The CFA's Plant Selection Key in Landscaping For Bushfire provides a useful tool for assessing plant flammability to assist in selecting plants with desirable characteristics.
+The CFA's Plant Selection Key in Landscaping for Bushfire provides a useful tool for assessing plant flammability to assist in selecting plants with desirable characteristics.